top of page

 WRITING FOR HEALING

-We write our stories through the only lens we know.
+We tell, and therefore, write our stories through the only lens we know.
 We have one perspective until we know better, are able share with clarity, and feel into the truth of our lived experiences.
 The act of writing – specifically – allows us to become the witness to our story, not just to be the storyteller.
-We get to see who we are and hear how we sound when we read the words on a page with the intention of reflecting on those words.
+Seeing our words on a page, we can hear how we are telling our stories.
+With intention, we can then reflect on our language.
 Truth can be realized from sharing our stories out loud and noticing the impact our words have on those around us.

 DOES THE STORY INTENTIONALLY RESONATE?